rscharfer/Ryans-Meet-Up-Planner/README.md

 * any file in the `ecma6` folder
 * any file in the `sass` folder

-Additionally, you can safely write with ECMA Script 6 and SASS, and your code will be converted into (almost) all-browser compatible ECMA Script 5 and CSS.
+Additionally, you can safely write with ECMA Script 6 and SASS, and your code will be __automatically__ be converted into ECMA Script 5 and CSS.